umbraco/UmbracoDocs/13/umbraco-ums/marketers-and-editors/personalization/extending-personalization/implement-your-own-segment-parameters.md

 ## 3. (Optional) Cockpit visualization

 The new segment parameter will show up automatically in the [Cockpit](/personalization/cockpit-insights/) that is part of our package.
 The cockpit is a live view of uMarketingSuite data for the current visitor.
 This includes active segments of the current visitor, and therefore your new segment parameter can also show up in the cockpit.
-By default it will simply display the the **raw configuration of the parameter** as stored in the database ("{ dayOfWeek: 3 }" in our example), and if you hover over it you will see the rule identifier "**DayOfWeek**" rather than a friendly name.
+By default it will display the the **raw configuration of the parameter** as stored in the database ("{ dayOfWeek: 3 }" in our example).
+If you hover over it you will see the rule identifier "**DayOfWeek**" rather than a friendly name.

 ![Raw display of DayOfWeek]()